People living with HIV who know their HIV status

 For the denominator.
 Estimation models such as Spectrum are the preferred source for the number of people living with HIV.
 If models other than Spectrum are used, documentation of the estimation method and uncertainty bounds should be provided.

 On case surveillance methods.
-An HIV case surveillance system is considered well-functioning if reporting from all facilities providing confirmatory HIV testing, care and treatment services has been in place since at least 2013 and people who have died, been lost to follow-up or emigrated are removed.
-Countries should ensure that reporting delays are adjusted for by including an estimated number of people diagnosed but not yet reported during the calendar year.
+An HIV case surveillance system is considered to be functioning well if reporting from all facilities providing confirmatory HIV testing, care and treatment services has been in place since at least 2014, and if people who have died, been lost to follow-up or emigrated are removed from the numerator.
+Only confirmed HIV diagnoses should be counted, although countries should be sure to adjust for reporting delays by including an estimate of the number of people diagnosed but not yet reported during the latest calendar year (if necessary).
+Mechanisms should be in place to deduplicate individuals reported multiple times or from multiple facilities.

 - Modelled estimates